tkeffer/weert-js/README.md

 - Data are stored in a [InfluxDB](https://www.influxdata.com/) server.
 - Realtime updates are done through a publish - subscribe interface using [Faye](http://faye.jcoglan.com).
+- The client asks for the necessary data through the API, then subscribes to any updates.
+- The client view is managed by React.
+- The client data state is managed by Reflux.
-- Realtime plots are done using [plotly.js](https://plot.ly/javascript/)
+- Realtime plots are done using [Recharts](http://recharts.org).
+This is a charting library that uses React to create DOM elements.
+As of 15-Feb-2018 it is still in beta, but seems reasonably stable.

-For experimental purposes.

 ## Notes